jeffersonyeri/mysql-cloud-planetscale/README.md

 # mysql-cloud-planetscale
-Connect to mysql in the cloud with planetscale
+Connect to mysql in cloud using planetscale tool
+- install: npm i mysql2